-Lesser celandine may be an attractive ground cover plant with its own history and meaning, but it’s also considered an invasive problem in many areas.
-It’s also known as fig buttercup due to its attractive green leaves.
-Here we’ll take you through everything you need to know about the meaning and symbolism of Lesser celandine flowers, their history and origins, uses and benefits, plus essential tips for growing and caring for Lesser celandine at home.
+Lesser celandine (Ficaria verna) may be an attractive ground cover plant with its own history and meaning, but it’s also considered an invasive problem in many areas.
+It’s also known as a fig buttercup due to its attractive green leaves.
+Here we’ll take you through everything you need to know about the meaning and symbolism of Lesser celandine in the language of flowers.

 Lesser celandine has long held the symbolic meaning of the return of the sun’s power in the spring in European cultures.
 It also earned the meaning of a cure-all herb during the medieval period and became a symbol of good things to come during the Victorian era.

 The Ficaria verna name comes from the Latin diminutive for figs. Lesser celandine was chosen as its name due to its flowers resembling those of the Greater celandine.
 Verna refers to its habit of growing and flowering early in the spring rather than during the rest of the summer and fall.

 The color of every flower also plays a role in its exact meaning in the language of flowers.
 Thankfully, Lesser celandines only come in three different color variations to make it easy to narrow down the symbolism of the bloom.